1 Engineering Integration at Work

 Petroleum products and other chemicals are undeniably critical to the functioning of every economy on the planet.
 If an airport tank farm ceases operation, planes don’t take off.
 If the fuel supply at a commercial farm runs out, crops don’t get harvested.

 The risk goes beyond economics: tank farms are hazardous places.
-Fires, explosions and release of chemicals are a risk to humans, infrastructure and the environment.
-Because of where they are placed, catastrophic failures at tank farms will create disastrous effects all around.
-Safety and Reliability Engineering, Fire Engineering, and Control and Instrumentation (C&I) are key disciplines in tank farm operations and utilise sophisticated early warning detection, protection and shut-down systems.
+Fires, explosions, and chemical releases risk humans, infrastructure, and the environment.
+Because of where they are placed, catastrophic failures at tank farms will create disastrous effects.
+Safety and Reliability Engineering, Fire Engineering, and Control and Instrumentation (C&I) are key disciplines in tank farm operations and utilise sophisticated early warning detection, protection, and shut-down systems.

 More than one-fifth of tank farm failures are attributable to human error, and over half are due to tank failures.
-Advances in IoT, automation, digitalisation and artificial intelligence, predictive maintenance and geomatics are revealing new opportunities for engineers to understand, anticipate, predict and mitigate the risks.
-The global growth in environmental awareness, plus political (and statutory) and societal pressures to reduce carbon emissions will accelerate these developments.
+Advances in IoT, automation, digitalisation, artificial intelligence, predictive maintenance, and geomatics reveal new opportunities for engineers to understand, anticipate, predict, and mitigate risks.
+The growth in global environmental awareness and political (and statutory) and societal pressures to reduce carbon emissions will accelerate these developments.

-Civil Engineering Works at Tank Farms Tank farms are ideal targets for malicious attacks.
+Tank farms are ideal targets for malicious attacks.
 They require physical security and protection infrastructure and management systems worthy of a military installation.
-Here too, there is a rise in the application of AI and intelligent detection science.
-The civil engineer is a key member of the professional team responsible for security, given the obvious implications for the design of physical infrastructures such as perimeter walls, access points, canopies and internal protective walls.
+Here, too, there is a rise in the application of AI and intelligent detection science.
+Given the obvious implications for designing physical infrastructures such as perimeter walls, access points, canopies, and internal protective walls, the civil engineer is a key member of the professional team responsible for security.

 4 Standards and Specifications

 Why standards and specifications?
-Consistency, efficiency, quality and integrity of design and operations are the keywords here, for all the good reasons of safety, security and environmental protection already mentioned.
-It is useful to be aware of the integrated system of standards that inform the civil designs and construction works in tank farms.
+Consistency, efficiency, quality, and integrity of design and operations are the keywords here for all the good reasons of safety, security, and environmental protection already mentioned.
+Knowing the integrated system of standards informs the civil designs and construction works in tank farms is useful.

 The petroleum industry relies on national and international bodies to develop specifications and codes of practice.
 Examples are the International Organisation for Standardisation (ISO), the American Petroleum Institute (API), the British Standards Institution (BSI), the American Society of Mechanical Engineers (ASME) and the Society for Petroleum Engineers (SPE).
-Their specifications and codes, and specifically those of the API, are considered the de-facto international standards and often form the basis for national or regional standards.
-But in a particular country or region, there will be differences to account for local contexts and practices.
+Their specifications and codes, specifically those of the API, are considered the de facto international standards and often form the basis for national or regional standards.
+However, in a particular country or region, there will be differences that account for local contexts and practices.

 The Association of Oil and Gas producers explains the hierarchy of standards as follows: